Degree RequirementADN/ASN or BSN

 Burn Care Nurse Salary & Employment

-The median salary for a critical care nurse, which includes many burn care nurses, is $68,250 with a range of $39,453 – $89,794.
+The median salary for a critical care nurse, including many burn care nurses, is $127,391 annually, ranging from $97,000 to $183,000.
 Factors that affect this salary range include geographic location, professional experience, education level, and quantity of professional certifications.

-The employment outlook for RNs as a profession is very positive, with the U.S. Bureau of Labor Statistics predicting employment for all nurses to grow by 16% between 2014 – 2024.
-While this projected growth is mostly attributed to factors not related to burn care (aging population, preventative care, etc.), the demand for skilled critical care and trauma professionals will always be high.
+The employment outlook for RNs as a profession is very positive, with the U.S. Bureau of Labor Statistics predicting employment for all nurses to grow by 7% between 2023 – 2033.
+While this projected growth is mainly attributed to factors unrelated to burn care (aging population, preventative care, etc.), the demand for skilled critical care and trauma professionals will always be high.

 Helpful Organizations, Societies, and Agencies